Practical tips on tipping, eating, money, taxis and other things when travelling in Chile in South America.

-When you go to buy the SIM card it can be good to have your passport with you.
-It might be needed.
+When you go to buy the SIM card it can be good to have your passport with you, as it might be needed.

 Dress code when visiting wineries and restaurants

 There is no particular dress code when visiting wineries.
-They do certainly not expect you to “dress up”.
+They certainly do not expect you to “dress up”.
 Wear comfortable clothes!
-It is likely that there will be quite a lot of walking in the winery and in the winery, and standing up.
-Do avoid high heels.
-It is OK to wear shorts warm days.
-However, you might not want to go so far as to wear a sleeveless tee-shirt, not least for consideration for your fellow travellers…
+It is likely that there will be quite a lot of walking in the winery and in the vineyards, and a lot of standing up.
+Avoid high heels.
+It is OK to wear shorts on warm days.
+However, you might not want to go so far as to wear a sleeveless T-shirt, not least of consideration for your fellow travellers.

-There is lots and lots of sun!
-Always bring some kind of sun hat.
-You will certainly be spending time outside in the vineyards.
-Consider some sun-lotion too.
-Maybe a long-sleeve shirt if you want protection.
+There is la LOT sun!
+Always bring a sun hat, and maybe some sun lotion too as you will certainly be spending time outside in the vineyards.
+Consider wearing a long-sleeved shirt if you want extra protection.

-You might want to bring a light sweater in case you are afraid of the slightly cooler temperatures in the cellars, but wine cellars are rarely very chilly in South America.
+It can also be a good idea to bring a light sweater in case you are apprehensive about the slightly cooler temperatures in the cellars, but wine cellars are rarely very chilly in South America.

 Did I mention comfortable shoes?

-There is no particular dress code in restaurants either, unless you go to something exceedingly luxurious (if even).
+There is no particular dress code in restaurants either unless you go somewhere that is exceedingly luxurious (and even then).
 Dress comfortably but not sloppy.

-It is worth keeping in mind though that evenings in Chile can be quite cool, more so the closer to the rather chilly Pacific Ocean you are.
+It is worth keeping in mind that evenings in Chile can be quite cool (and very different to Argentina), increasingly so as you get closer to the rather chilly Pacific Ocean.

 Chile has been protected from many pests thanks to the Andes and the Pacific.
-For example, there is no phylloxera, the dreaded vine louse.
-Therefore they have strict regulations on bringing in any kind of fresh food, flowers other plants or plant parts, animals or animal parts (hides/furs…) etc. It is best not to bring any.
-If you do have something like that you should declare it on the form you must fill in when entering the country, otherwise you risk being fined and the products might be confiscated.
+For example, the dreaded vine louse phylloxera does not exist here.
+As a result there are strict regulations on bringing in any kind of fresh food, flowers, other plants or plant parts, animals or animal parts (hides/furs…) etc. It is best not to bring any items of this kind; if you do, you should declare it on the form you must fill in when entering the country, otherwise you risk being fined and the products being confiscated.
 All incoming passengers have their baggage scanned.

-Now you have the basics.
-So the only thing that remains is to take the final step and book a tour to the wine country of Chile and Argentina!
+Now you have the basics, the only thing left to do is to take the final step and book a tour to the wine country of Chile and Argentina.

 Travel with BKWine Tours!